 The Ohio Auditor of State (AOS) is required by the Ohio Revised Code to perform the annual financial and A-133 single audits of Ohio counties.
-AOS may choose to hire independent audit firms to conduct county audits.
+AOS may choose to hire independent audit firms to conduct County audits.
 Summit County is designated as one of these audits.
-Rea & Associates, Inc. was awarded the contract by the AOS to conduct these audits of Summit County.
+Rea & Associates, Inc. (Rea) was awarded the contract by the AOS to conduct the audits of Summit County in 2014.

-Rea's quote for services reflected an allocation of audit fieldwork hours to IAD, thus reducing the hours spent on the audit by the firm and lowering the cost to the county by \$21,600 in 2011 and \$32,400 in 2012.
+Rea's quote for services reflected an allocation of audit fieldwork hours to IAD, thus reducing the hours spent on the audit by the firm and lowering the cost to the County each year by \$43,200 in 2014.
 IAD will assist with audit testing, upon direction from Rea, to keep Summit County's audit costs minimized.

-In addition to the actual audit work, IAD will meet on a regular basis with Rea auditors if a problem arises during the audit.
-IAD will assist in mitigating any audit issues, providing Rea with data or documentation as requested.
-Rea also provides status updates to IAD as representatives of the Audit Committee during the audit.
+In addition to the actual audit work, IAD will meet on a regular basis with the external auditors if a problem arises during the audit.
+IAD will assist in mitigating any audit issues, providing data or documentation as requested.
+The external auditors also provide status updates to IAD as representatives of the Audit Committee during the audit.